 - They include prebiotics (which is good), but it would’ve been nice to have prebiotics in there as well

 - This supplement can’t actually replace a meal, but it can enhance your daily routine as more of a snack

-- There are a wide range of options out there that are just as good, but cheaper
+- There is a wide range of options out there that are just as good but cheaper

-We’ve mentioned how there is a wide range of supplement companies that offer similar nutritional shakes, and some of them are even cheaper than HLTH Code.
+We’ve mentioned how a wide range of supplement companies offer similar nutritional shakes, and some are even cheaper than HLTH Code.
 Up to this point, however, we’ve only discussed HLTH Code and haven’t mentioned some of the others.

-To ensure you have a healthy amount of options when shopping for your new supplement, we’re going to take a look at some of the biggest competitors and alternatives to HLTH Code.
+To ensure you have a healthy amount of options when shopping for your new supplement, we will look at some of the biggest competitors and alternatives to HLTH Code.
 There’s a complete meal supplement out there for everyone; it just might take some time to find it.

 There are two we’ll take a closer look at — Huel Powder v3.0 and Gainful.
 Let’s learn more!

 Huel is a company that knows meal replacements!
 From the original Huel supplement drink to Huel Black Edition, and now this meal replacement – Huel Powder v3.0.
 It is similar to HLTH Code, but many will prefer Huel Powder v3.0 due to the price tag.
 It’s only going to cost you around $2 per meal, which is half the amount of HLTH Code.
 And while it’s cheaper, that doesn’t necessarily mean it lacks the powerful nutrients that made HLTH Code so good.

 For example, Huel contains 27 different vitamins and minerals, as opposed to the 25 found in HLTH Code.
 The two extra that are in Huel are Chloride and Choline.
 Don’t worry; Huel also has MCTs, omega-3s, omega-6s, probiotics, prebiotics, lutein, zeaxanthin, and BCAAs (amino acids).